 Side Body Stretch

-This is one of our favorite stretches to do while sitting in the office (or on a plane!).
+This is one of our favorite stretches to do while sitting.
 Sit straight up and bring both arms above your head, clasping your hands together.
 Gently lower your hands over to one side.
 If you want to go deeper into this stretch, twist your chest and face toward the ceiling.
 “While sitting, hips and abdominal muscles create restrictions and shorten.
 With the side body stretch, you can improve flexibility and brings balance to the body.”